Boats of wishes

 The father put some sheets of paper on the table and folded them a few times.
 Beside him, a boy’s bright eyes looked at the movement of his hands adjusting and passing over the paper to make the wished figure.

-Like magic, a hat bloomed up from the sheets and the boy put it on his head who marched through the house beating on cadency his shoes on the floor, like a soldier.
-After that, his father called him and took a new sheet of paper and started to make another figure.
+Like magic, a hat bloomed up from the sheets and the boy put it on his head and marched through the house, beating on cadence his shoes on the floor, like a soldier.
+After that, his father called him, took a new sheet of paper and started to make another figure.
 The boy got closer to him and went up to the desk as he was climbing a hill to observe their imaginary enemies.

 The man, patiently, started to make what looked like another hat.
 Suddenly, like another magic movement, a boat bloomed up from his hands, a big and majestic boat.

 The kid stared at his father to understand what he was saying.
-His father understood that his son was in trouble and smiled at him and explained that a flow of water can be a river or rainwater running in the streets.
+His father understood that his son was in trouble and smiled at him and started explaining that water flow could be rainwater running in the streets like a river.

 – Yes, then they carry on our wishes – his father answered.